vikrantRajan/DanTerm4Week4/public/social-apis/final.md

 - [ ] Optional - Hosted on [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) with public content in `docs` folder on `master` branch

 ## Assessment
-* Flickr service API is suggested, but not manditory so you may use other services such as Dropbox, Instagram, 500px...
-* 10 points to query photo hosting service API with correct data in response
-* 6 points to display (in the browser) tags based on highest confidence for all thumbnail
+* 8 points to display (in the browser) tags based on highest confidence
-* 3 points to update search results when coordinates are updated
-* 4 points to display (in the browser) all thumbnail based on distance criteria
+* 3 points to handle error based on exessive service calls
-* 4 points for using existing `course-files` folder structure (new folders within course-files are allowed).
-When submitting with the `course-files` structure, please include all files (excluding `node_modules`)
+* 5 points to display a nice user experience when service calls return slow results
+* 2 points to display a nice warning message when the service does not return results (e.g. upload an abstract image that confuses the Computer Vision service)
 * *2 points penalty* for including `node_modules` in either GitHub or zip
-* *3 points penalty* for every 4 hours late delivered after deadline
+* *3 points penalty* for every 3 hours late delivered after deadline
 * This is a closed source assignment, meaning do not copy or view other solutions of your classmates
 	* *3 points penalty* for making this assignment or solution open source

 ## Deadline
-* Wednesday Aug 21st, 2019 at end of day 23:59 hosted via
+* Thursday Aug 22st, 2019 at end of day 23:59 hosted via
 	* GitHub using VanArts organization with private repository
 	* Commit final to your [private GitHub.com repository](https://help.github.com/articles/create-a-repo/)
 * Send me the details of your assignment to me via [Slack](https://domaindesign.slack.com/):